banago/PHPloy/readme.md

 ### Using PHPloy locally (per project)

 1. Drop `phploy.phar` into your project.
-2. Create the `deploy.ini` file.
+2. Run `phploy.phar --init` in the terminal to create a sample `deploy.ini` file or create one manually.
 3. Run `php phploy.phar` in terminal.

+Please note that the sample `deploy.ini` file does not contain all the possible options.
+It is ment to provide a quick setup option for a simple deployment.
+For the full set of options, please see the example `deploy.ini` bellow.

 ### Using PHPloy globally in Linux

 1. Drop `phploy.phar` into `/usr/local/bin` and make it executable by running `sudo chmod +x phploy`.
-2. Create the `deploy.ini` file inside your project folder.
+2. Run `phploy --init` in the terminal to create the `deploy.ini` file inside your project folder or create one manually.
 3. Run `phploy` in terminal.

 OR